prezzoapp/prezzo-api/docs/api/order/listByVendor.md

 - should return the vendor's orders
 - should only return orders of type `table` when specifying `type=table`
 - should only return orders of type `delivery` when specifying `type=delivery`
+- should only return orders of status `preparing` when specifying `status=preparing`